 Retry Policy

-By default, a RetryPolicy will perform a maximum of 3 execution attempts.
+By default, a RetryPolicy will allow a maximum of 3 execution attempts.
 You can configure a different max number of attempts:

 builder.withMaxAttempts(3);